nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_FIXTURES.md

 1. `levelupapi_gamer` - *which is the table that gets created by Django from your **`Gamer`** model class that you wrote in the `levelup-server/levelupapi/models/gamer.py` module.*

-Create the following three files with the corresponding contents.
+Create the following file with the corresponding contents.

 > #### `levelup-server/levelupapi/fixtures/gamers.json`